 This unit is designed for three phase operation.
 DO NOT OPERATE ON A SINGLE PHASE POWER SUPPLY.
 Measure the power supply to the unit.
-The supply voltage must be in agreement with the unit rating plate power requirements.
+The supply voltage must be in agreement with the unit rating plate power requirements and within the range listed below: